 What's your heart age?

-You can calculate your heart age by using the Framingham Heart Study predictor.
-Enter a few statistics and answer several yes/no questions and you'll get an idea about your heart health.
+The Framingham Heart Study predictor offers another collection of online tools.
+Enter a few statistics and answer several yes/no questions and you'll get an idea about your level of risk for a variety of cardiovascular conditions such as stroke, coronary heart disease and congestive heart failure.

-Cardiovascular disease is responsible for nearly 800,000 deaths and approximately $320 billion in costs in the U.S. each year, according to the CDC.
+Cardiovascular disease is responsible for nearly 800,000 deaths and about $320 billion in costs in the U.S. each year, according to the CDC.

 "Because so many U.S. adults don’t understand their cardiovascular disease risk, they are missing out on early opportunities to prevent future heart attacks or strokes,” said Barbara A. Bowman, Ph.D., director of CDC’s Division for Heart Disease and Stroke Prevention.
 “About three in four heart attacks and strokes are due to risk factors that increase heart age, so it’s important to continue focusing on efforts to improve heart health and increase access to early and affordable detection and treatment resources nationwide."